dotnet/standard/docs/netstandard-20/README.md

 filling in existing APIs as .NET Core didn't bring those when it was created.

 This allows us to make .NET Standard much bigger.
-Unfortunately, some of the existing .NET flavors do not support all the APIs we have already added in .NET Standard 1.7.
+Unfortunately, some of the existing .NET flavors do not support all the APIs we have already added since .NET Standard 1.5.
 We've two options:

 1. We can update the existing platforms to include those APIs
 2. Perform a breaking change in .NET Standard and remove those APIs from .NET